Big UP Productions

 Big UP Productions is an American film production company based in New York City who are particularly known for work in the area of rock climbing.
-The company is led by Josh Lowell, and films include titles such as: Rampage (1999), Dosage Volume 1 (2001), Pilgrimage (2003), Dosage Volume 2 (2004), Dosage Volume 3 (2005), and King Lines (2007).
+The company is led by Josh Lowell, and films include titles such as: Free Hueco!
+(1998), Rampage (1999), Dosage Volume 1 (2001), Pilgrimage (2003), Dosage Volume 2 (2004), Dosage Volume 3 (2005), Dosage Volume 4 (2006), King Lines (2007) which was co-produced with Sender Films, Dosage Volume 5 (2008), and Progression (2009).
+From 2010, they have been actively producing series of Reel Rock films along with Sender Films.
 Rock climbers profiled in Big UP Production films included leading names such as: Chris Sharma, Tommy Caldwell, and Tim Emmett.
-In 2006, Big UP Productions and Sender Films received a Sports Emmy for "Outstanding Camera Work" for their work filming American climber Chris Sharma's first ascent of deep-water soloing route Es Pontas, in Mallorca Spain; it was part of the climbing film King Lines.
+In 2006, Big UP Productions and Sender Films received a Sports Emmy for "Outstanding Camera Work" for their work filming American climber Chris Sharma's first ascent of deep-water soloing route Es Pontàs, in Mallorca Spain; it was part of the climbing film King Lines.